jrounds/bsve/README.md

 ###4.7 Getting Datasource Results

-You need the `requestId` from the results above to download the results.
+You need the `requestId` above to download the results.
 I have not looked at this carefully, but I did figure out how to find titles (and these nested lists are way too complicated)